onera/Maia/doc/installation.rst

 * range-v3
 * doctest

+* ParaDiGM
 * project_utils
 * std_e
 * cpp_cgns

 The process should be transparent to the user.

-TODO: cython, pytest, paradigm, Cassiopée should be here
+TODO: Cassiopée should be here

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^